Matt Lytle: Montreal Alouettes

-Lytle played with the Montreal Alouettes of the CFL in 2002.
+Lytle played with the Montreal Alouettes of the Canadian Football League (CFL) in 2002.
 He was the backup to longtime CFL star Anthony Calvillo with the Als.
 Lytle played seven games (with one start), and went 11/27 passing for 182 yards, throwing one touchdown and one interception.

 Baltimore Ravens

 After spending the 2002 season in the CFL, Lytle was signed by the Baltimore Ravens on July 23, 2003.
 He failed to make the team out of training camp, however, and was released on August 25.

 Colorado Crush

 On November 23, 2003, Lytle signed with the Colorado Crush of the Arena Football League.
 However, he failed to earn a job with the team on opening day and was released in favor of Jose Davis and John Dutton on February 2, 2004.